scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ### Usage Patterns

-Widespread use of monad tranformers sometimes causes inconvenience because they fuse monads together in predefined ways.
+Widespread use of monad tranformers is sometimes difficult because they fuse monads together in predefined ways.
 Without careful thought,
 we can end up having to unpack and repack monads in different configurations to operate on them in different contexts.

-One way of avoiding this is to use monad transformers as local "glue code".
+One way of avoiding this is
+to use monad transformers as local "glue code".
 Expose untransformed stacks at module boundaries, transform them to operate on them locally, and untransform them before passing them on.